Archetype-Dynamics/Open-OstrichDB/README.md

 ## Overview

-Open-Ostrich is the open-source version of OstrichDB, a hierarchical NoSQL database system designed for efficient data organization and retrieval.
+Open-OstrichDB is the open-source version of OstrichDB, a hierarchical NoSQL database system designed for efficient data organization and retrieval.
 This implementation provides the core database engine functionality with a RESTful API server, written entirely in the Odin programming language.

 **Note:** This is the open-source reference implementation.
 The production OstrichDB backend is closed-source and may contain additional enterprise features.